-- □ Open the Diagnostics > Syslog dialog. - □ In the IP address column, enter the IP address of the Syslog server. - □ In the Destination UDP port column, specify the UDP port on which the Syslog server expects the log entries. - □ In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this Syslog server. - □ Mark the checkbox in the Active column. - □ To enable the function, select the On radio button in the Operation frame. - \Box Save the changes temporarily.
-To do this, click the \checkmark button.
+- □ Open the Diagnostics > Syslog dialog. - □ To add a table entry, click the 🔜 button. - □ In the IP address column, enter the IP address of the Syslog server.
+You can specify a valid IPv4 or IPv6 address for the Syslog server. - □ In the Destination UDP port column, specify the UDP port on which the Syslog server expects the log entries. - □ In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this Syslog server. - □ Mark the checkbox in the Active column. - □ To enable the function, select the On radio button in the Operation frame. - \Box To save the changes temporarily, click the \checkmark button.